sghiassy/StateKit/README.md

 ### Don't be scared to send lots of messages - even garbage ones

 Sending messages to the state chart is one of its key operations.
 Don't be scared to send lots of messages.
-And don't be scared to send messages that aren't valid - many times that's good coding practice.
+And don't be scared to send messages that aren't currently valid - many times that's good coding practice.

 For example, think of a timer.
 Every minute on the minute it sends the message "minuteUpdated" to the state chart.
-If the state chart is in a state that it cares about receiving the message "minuteUpdated" it can do its thing.
-If its in a state that it doesn't care about the message "minuteUpdated", then nothing happens.
-This is a good thing.
+If the state chart is in a state that it cares about receiving the message "minuteUpdated" it can choose to take action.
+If the state chart is in a state that it doesn't care about the message "minuteUpdated", then nothing happens - this is a good thing.

 ### Don't cram all your logic into the state chart

 The state chart is like the conducter of a symphony.
-It knows all the players and tells them when to play their instrutment.
+It knows all the players and tells them when to play their instrument.
 But it doesn't play the instruments for them.
-Likewise the state chart should call functions but detailed logic should stay out of the stay chart
+Likewise the state chart should call functions but detailed logic should stay out of the stay chart.

 DO